What kind of student are you?

 Welcome to WCC!
 Whether you are a new student who is just considering attending college or a student who attended WCC or another college or university in the past, WCC is happy to assist you.
 The links below will assist you in getting started at WCC:

 Tuition rates are established annually by the State Board for Community Colleges and published wtih the semester schedule.
 Current rates can be verified by contacting the Admissions and Records Office.
 Payment of tuition enables students to obtain student identification cards and makes them eligible to use the library, bookstore, student lounge, and other facilities of the college.
 Tuition may be paid by cash, check or credit card.

-Spring Semester 2015 and Summer Semester 2015 Tuition Rates (per semester credit hour)
+Fall Semester 2015 Tuition Rates (per semester credit hour)

 Student Activities Fee

 A per-credit-hour student activities fee is required of all full-time and part-time students.
 The fee supports the student activities program at the college and provides funding for the college newspaper, student government, intramurals, student clubs, and certain cultural and social events held on campus for students.
 Some events may require additional charges since the budget for student activities does not cover all expenses for the entire activity program.

 The student activities fee is published in the college's class schedule.